-A schedule eliminates the old “I don’t have the time to do that.” excuse because it allows you to be strategic with what you do with your time.
+A schedule eliminates the old “I don’t have the time to do that.” excuse by allowing you to be strategic with what you do with your time.
 It gets your head in the game and builds your motivation.
-You could schedule the next five years if you’re feeling ultra-ambitious!
+In fact, you could schedule the next five years if you’re feeling ultra-ambitious!

 Here are some more bonuses you’ll get from a schedule:

-- Your productivity explodes, impressing your boss and customers.
+- Your productivity explodes, which impressing your boss and customers.

-- You lift that giant weight of not having any extra time off your shoulders.
+- You lift that giant weight of not having extra time off your shoulders.

-- You’ll discover which tasks are ultra-valuable or a waste of time.
+- You’ll discover which tasks are critical and which are a waste of time.

 - You will feel so proud of yourself at the end of every day for accomplishing so much.
-You’ll build confidence, and you enjoy life more.
+As a result, you’ll build confidence and enjoy life more.
 Seriously!

-Making a schedule takes a few minutes, and it won’t hurt a bit, I promise.
-Plus, it’s free!
-Are you sold yet?
-Cool, let’s do this!
+Making a schedule just takes a few minutes, and it won’t hurt a bit, I promise.
+Alright, let’s do this!

 1. Add your goals to your schedule

 So, brainstorm for a minute.
-Hmm, what awesome things would you love to do?
+What awesome things would you love to do?

-You could finish that nagging task that keeps you up at night?
-Or start that project your subconscious always mentions you should do?
+What if you finished that nagging task that keeps you up at night?
+Or start that project your subconscious always mentions?

-Learn to paint, program, play an instrument, or add a new language to your repertoire?
+You could learn to paint, program a computer, play an instrument, or add a new language to your repertoire?
 Aren’t you fancy!

-Anything you always wanted to do but never have to for, now you’re going to make it happen like a boss.
-Go you!
+Anything you always wanted to do but never have time for, now you’re going to make it happen like a boss.